Plan Your Visit

 Remembering the First World War highlights objects from RAM's Military and Political History collection that act as tangible representations of an intangible thing — memory.
 They are a bridge to see, touch and encounter the past; a lens through which we remember.

 This temporary exhibit runs November 11, 2018 to October 17, 2020.
-This exhibit is located in the Human History Hall, and is included with your regular museum admission.
+This exhibit is located in the Human History Hall, and is included with your General Admission.